No products in the cart.

 - Small/child toothbrush

-- Doggie toothpaste (you can get different ones with different flavors, so pick your dog’s favorite.
+- Doggie toothpaste (you can get different ones with different flavours, so pick your dog’s favourite.
 NB!
 It is extremely important that you DO NOT use human toothpaste.
-Human toothpaste contains fluoride which is extremely toxic to dogs).
+Human toothpaste contains fluoride which is extremely toxic to dogs.

 - Treats or toys, whichever you use as a reward to tell your dog that they did good.

 How to brush your dog’s teeth – Step by Step:

 Now that we got the kit under control we can start the training.
 We want our dogs to make positive associations with getting their teeth brushed, so here is a step by step guide on just how to do that.

 It is very important to always give your dog the choice of walking away when they are done.
 Your dog is telling you “Okay human, this was fun but now I want to do something else”.
 Small practice rounds several times gives better results, and of course always always doing it positively.

 STEP 1: Introduction.
 Introduce the toothbrush with a little toothpaste on and let your dog lick it off.
 Repeat this step at least 10 times.
 The point is for your dog to associate the toothbrush with something good, i.e. the toothbrush is tasting good.

 If your dog is insecure about new items then combine with treats.
 Reward every time your dog gets closer or just touches the toothbrush.

 STEP 2: Position.
 Teach your dog to be still in the place where you want to brush his/her teeth.
-I brush them in the kitchen, sitting on a chair with my dogs taking turns sitting in between my legs.
+I brush them in the kitchen, sitting on a chair with my dogs take turns sitting in between my legs.

 Call your dog.
 Ask them to sit in the designated spot.
 Use key praise such as “goood boy/girl” and give them a reward.
 Repeat several times.